 Senior living communities like Sunset create opportunities to build this sense of community and belonging.
 Even while following all health protocols and social distancing guidelines, we found ways to connect, stay active, and help our communities thrive.

 As one of the largest Christian-based nonprofit organizations in West Michigan, Sunset provides trusted, high quality senior care and living facilities.
-With options for independent living, assisted living, skilled nursing, memory care, in-home care, and rehabilitation, we are proud to offer nurturing environments to fit a variety of lifestyles and needs.
+With options for independent living, assisted living, memory care, and in-home care we are proud to offer nurturing environments to fit a variety of lifestyles and needs.